 Of course, if we could be more specific -- to compare a list of users who hadn't been active on the CAC in a year before the email, and then get the same list and compare afterwards -- would be great and might give us more specific data on this, as would the direct MailChimp/Google Analytics connection you linked to.

 #3 Updated by Boone Gorges over 5 years ago

 As long as they log into the site, it will be pretty easy for us to query for a list of users who (a) have not been active in x weeks/months, and (b) are active in y days after the email goes out. (last_active in wp_bp_activity) It will be hard (and obtrusive) to test whether the login originates from the mailchimp email, which is the only way we could determine whether it was the email that caused them to log in.

-#4 Updated by Matt Gold almost 4 years ago
+#4 Updated by Matt Gold over 5 years ago

 That's great, Boone.
 It would be fine with me to "query for a list of users who (a) have not been active in x weeks/months, and (b) are active in y days after the email goes out. (last_active in wp_bp_activity)"